collectd/collectd/README.md

     - rrdcached
       Output to round-robin-database (RRD) files using the RRDtool caching daemon (RRDcacheD) - see rrdcached(1).
-That daemon provides a general implementation of the caching done by the `rrdtool' plugin.
+That daemon provides a general implementation of the caching done by the `rrdtool` plugin.

     - rrdtool
       Output to round-robin-database (RRD) files using librrd.
 See rrdtool(1).